JakeWharton/jakewharton.com/_posts/2021-06-04-case-insensitive-filesystems-considered-harmful-to-me.md

 Complex.kt	ComplexKt$complex$1$Nested$1.class	ComplexKt$complex$1.class	ComplexKt.class
 ```

-I have filed [KT-47123](https://youtrack.jetbrains.com/issue/KT-47123) to advocate that the compiler should automatically avoid this from happening.
+I have filed [KT-47123](https://youtrack.jetbrains.com/issue/KT-47123) to advocate that the compiler should automatically prevent this from happening.

 Hey Java users you're not totally immune either!